ochtum/TechBlogWriter/README_en.md

 </p>

-# Introduction
+# ✅Introduction

 This repository provides a prompt designed to generate technical articles (in Qiita format) based on specified information.

-# Usage Instructions
+# ✅Usage Instructions

 ## Prerequisites